 How to Make Chicken Gravy

 There are actually several methods of making a gravy.
 I am going to show you what I think is one of the easiest ones to make, and one that practically seasons itself.
-This style of chicken gravy is the one to make after you bake a chicken.
-Since you baked your chicken you have already seasoned the bird perfectly.
-After the chicken is cooked remove it from the pan, and you have flavorful pan drippings that are just crying out to be made into gravy.
-When it comes to which liquid to use in your gravy you can use chicken broth like I do in this recipe, or you may even want to use a couple of cups of milk instead.
+This style of chicken gravy is the one to make after bake a chicken.
+Since you baked your chicken, you have already seasoned the bird perfectly, and you have flavorful pan drippings that are just crying out to be made into gravy.
+When it comes to which liquid to use in your gravy, you can use chicken broth like I do in this recipe, or you may want to use milk instead.

 Chicken gravy is easy to make once you know how.
 Use this recipe to help you make gravy for the first time.

-- 3 tablespoons pan drippings from a baked chicken
+- 3 tablespoons pan drippings from a roast chicken

-Heat pan drippings in a skillet over a medium high heat.
-Add three tablespoons of flour to the pan drippings and whisk together with a whisk.
-Cook this "roux" for a minute or two.
-By cooking this "roux" you will remove any raw taste of the flour, and this is a critical step, so make sure you have cooked this for a full minute before adding the liquid.
-Add one-third of the liquid, and whisk together, this mixture will turn very thick after a moment or two.
-Add the next third of the liquid, and stir making sure all lumps are removed, once this mixture has thickened fully you can add in the remaining liquid.
+Heat the pan drippings in a skillet over a medium-high heat.
+Whisk in the flour to make a “roux.”
+Cook this roux for a minute or two to remove any raw taste of the flour.
+This is a critical step, so make sure you have cooked this for at least a full minute before adding the liquid.
+Add one-third of the liquid and whisk together.
+This will turn very thick after a moment or two.
+Add the next third of the liquid, and whisk, making sure all lumps are removed.
+Once this has thickened fully, you can add the remaining liquid.
 If your gravy is too thick to your personal liking you could add some additional liquid, or even finish with a tablespoon or two of heavy cream if you desire.Print Recipe